Hello and welcome to another Chiefs’ Chat!

-As always, you can find us on Twitter where you can ping us if you need any support or to simply share all the incredible work that you are doing.
+We hope you enjoyed catching up with us.
+As always, you can find us on Twitter where you can ping us if you have any questions or to simply share all the incredible work that you are doing.

 Julie, Kathryn, and Emma.